 About Your Vulvovaginal Health

 As you get older, your vagina and vulva (the skin on the outside of the vagina) become dryer and less elastic (stretchy).
-This process can happen sooner for women who have had cancer treatments or a surgery to lower their cancer risk.
+This process can happen sooner for people who have had cancer treatments or a surgery to lower their cancer risk.
 Some people can take the hormone estrogen to slow down this process.
-Estrogen may not be a safe choice for many women who have had cancer, however.
+But, estrogen may not be a safe choice for everyone.

 Below are some suggestions to help you manage vaginal and vulvar dryness and loss of elasticity.
 Review them with your doctor or nurse to see which ones may work best for you.Back to top